Senior Lecturer in German

 JYM Alumni and Community, www.linkedin.com/groups/119135

-Prof. Mark Ferguson is Senior Lecturer in German in the Department of Classical and Modern Languages, Literatures and Cultures.
-He holds an M.A. and Ph.D. from the University of Wisconsin – Madison, and has been JYM's Program Director since 1995.
+Dr. Mark Ferguson joined WSU in 1991 and was Senior Lecturer in German in the Department of Classical and Modern Languages, Literatures and Cultures.
+He holds an M.A. and Ph.D. from the University of Wisconsin – Madison, and had been JYM's Program Director 1995-2020.

-Prof. Ferguson is originally from Wisconsin.
+Dr. Ferguson is originally from Wisconsin.
 His passion for education abroad began when he participated in the American Field Service (AFS) program to Thailand while in high school.
 Throughout his college career – both undergraduate and graduate – he gained extensive international experience by living, studying, working and teaching in Europe (Paris, Berlin, Mainz, Bonn, Duisburg, Essen).
-As an undergraduate at the University of Wisconsin-Madison he studied in Germany with Wayne State's Junior Year in Freiburg program.
+As an undergraduate at the University of Wisconsin-Madison he studied in Germany with Wayne State's Junior Year in Freiburg program 1976-77.

 Before coming to Detroit in 1991, he taught German literature at the Universität Essen in Germany and at Bates College, Maine.

-In addition to directing the JYM program, Prof. Ferguson teaches a wide range of German courses in the Department of Classical and Modern Languages, Literatures and Cultures, e.g. Intermediate German language, Proseminar in German Studies, 18th Century Literature and Culture, Modernism, Expressionism, German Film.
+In addition to directing the JYM program, Dr. Ferguson taught a wide range of German courses in the Department of Classical and Modern Languages, Literatures and Cultures, e.g. Intermediate German language, Proseminar in German Studies, 18th Century Literature and Culture, Modernism, Expressionism, German Film.

 - Ph.D., German, University of Wisconsin-Madison, 1993